-Mauk Escher’s oldest George was an engineer and moved to Canada early in his life.
+M.C.
+Escher’s oldest George was an engineer and moved to Canada early in his life.
+He lived for a long time in Mahone Bay, just an hour from where I live now.
 He donated his personal collection of his father’s works to the National Gallery of Canada, giving them one of the largest Escher collections in the world.
 At that occasion, he talked about his father.
 His two younger sons became geologists, Arthur in France and Jan in Switzerland.

 Why do we continue to be so fascinated by Escher?
 For one thing, I think that it’s because he shows us something that science alone cannot show us in the same manner: beauty, wonder and unpredictability.